NapthaAI/naptha-sdk/README.md

 naptha run olas_prediction -p "prompt='Will there be an initial public offering on either the Shanghai Stock Exchange or the Shenzhen Stock Exchange before 1 January 2016?'" --local
 ```

-Try a module that generates images using:
+You can also try a module that generates images (make sure that the .env file in node has a valid Stability platform API key):

 ```bash
 naptha run generate_image -p "prompt='Beautiful green mountains and clear blue skies.
 Sun shining and birds chirping.
 A perfect day for a hike.
 You are walking through the forest, enjoying the scenery, when you come across a fork in the road.
 Do you go left or right?'" --local